alanqrwang/nwhead/README.md

 # Code for "A Flexible Nadaraya-Watson Head Can Offer Explainable and Calibrated Classification" (TMLR 2023)
-Repository containing training and evaluation code for the NW head -- an interpretable, nonparametric classification head which can be used with any neural network.
+Repository containing training and evaluation code for the NW head -- an interpretable/explainable, nonparametric classification head which can be used with any neural network.
 ![Architecture](figs/arch.png)
 [link to paper](https://arxiv.org/abs/2212.03411)